| The Sets: |

 Images courtesy Saul Garcia ©

-If you want just the barrel on it's own then the ABER would be a good option, keeping in mind this is optimised for the Eastern Express kit and some work is needed to fit to the Dragon kits.
+If you want just the barrel on it's own then the ABER or RB Model would be a good option, keeping in mind that the ABER set is optimised for the Eastern Express kit and some work is needed to fit either to the Dragon kits.

-If you want an accurate barrel as well as more in the way of better detailed mantlet and gun mounting but with the set obviously costing a little more then the armorscale would be the choice and while designed for the Dragon kits can be fitted to others with only a little work.
+If you want an accurate barrel as well as more in the way of better detailed mantlet and gun mounting then the armorscale set would be the choice and while designed for the Dragon kits can be fitted to others with only a little work.

-The remaining two options (ARMO and CMK/Hot Barrels) are not really worth considering in light of the availability of the ABER and armorscale sets as they have dimensional as well as detail issues to contend with.
+The remaining two options (ARMO and CMK/Hot Barrels) are not really worth considering in light of the availability of the ABER, armorscale and RB Model sets as they have dimensional as well as detail issues to contend with.

-But on a pure accuracy and detail aspect the points would have to go to the new armorscale barrel set.
+But on a pure accuracy and detail aspect for the barrel itself the points would have to go to the armorscale/RB Model barrel sets.